edsonbollis/Citrus-Pest-Benchmark/README.md

 ## CPB: Citrus Pest Benchmark

-This [work](https://arxiv.org/pdf/2004.11252.pdf) was accepted by The Agriculture-Vision Workshop in CVPR 2020.
+This [work](https://arxiv.org/pdf/2004.11252.pdf) was accepted to The 1st International Workshop on Agriculture-Vision Workshop - CVPR 2020.

 We created a benchmark containing images divided into mite and negative classes.
 The images were collected via a mobile device coupled with a lens magnifier.
 In the acquisition process, we employa Samsung Galaxy A5 with a 13 MP camera coupled witha 60×magnifier, equipped with a white LED lighting andultraviolet LED.